 Stir often while letting the teff rest until all the water is absorbed.

 I stir it into my oatmeal.
 That updated recipe is here.

 Many recipes are using teff here.

 Amaranth contains more than three times the average amount of calcium and is also high in iron, magnesium, phosphorus, and potassium.
 It is also the only grain documented to contain Vitamin C. It’s a protein powerhouse.
 At about 13-14%, it easily trumps the protein content of most other grains.
-You may hear the protein in amaranth referred to as “complete” because it contains lysine, an amino acid missing, or negligible in many grains.
+You may hear the amaranth protein referred to as “complete” because it contains lysine, an amino acid missing or negligible in many grains.

 People with coeliac disease can safely eat many common plants, seeds, grains, cereals, and flour, including corn, polenta, potatoes, rice, and soya.
 However, they should avoid barley, wheat, rye, couscous, and semolina as they are some of the foods which contain gluten.

 Adding some whole grain barley to a pot of soup will improve your health as well as the flavor of whatever soup or stew you’re cooking.
 I often add cooked unhulled barley to salads or cook it along with a pot of beans.
-In addition to its robust flavor, barley’s claim to nutritional fame is based on its being an excellent source of molybdenum, manganese, dietary fiber, and selenium, and a good source of copper, vitamin B1, chromium, phosphorus, magnesium, and niacin.
+Besides its robust flavor, barley’s claim to nutritional fame is based on its being an excellent source of molybdenum, manganese, dietary fiber, and selenium, and a good source of copper, vitamin B1, chromium, phosphorus, magnesium, and niacin.
 Barley has high fiber for regularity, lower cholesterol, and intestinal protection.
 You can find barley in many grocery stores or at Bob’s Red Mill.